diegorivas89/imdb-graph-database/README.md

 # imdb-graph-database
-Graph Database script of IMBD top 250 movies
+Graph Database script of IMBD top 250 movies with actors and directors